 Dropbox and HIPAA compliance

-Healthcare providers may understandably hesitate to use a cloud storage service because they don’t want to put their patients’ information at risk or end up facing stiff penalties from regulators.
+Healthcare providers may understandably hesitate to use a cloud storage service because they don’t want to put their patient’s information at risk or end up facing stiff penalties from regulators.

 Dropbox also provides a business associate agreement (BAA) for its users to sign.
 The BAA is a contractual assurance that states Dropbox is following HIPAA requirements, and it’s required by law.
 Dropbox is very clear that the BAA must be signed before its customers transfer private health information to the service.

 Additionally, Dropbox offers a “Getting started with HIPAA” guide for its users.
-This guide discusses the measures you can take to ensure HIPAA compliance, like configuring your sharing permissions to protect information, setting up two-factor authentication, and disabling permanent deletions.
+This guide discusses the measures you can take to enable HIPAA compliance, like configuring your sharing permissions to protect information, setting up two-factor authentication, and disabling permanent deletions.
 It also includes some best practices for users, like conducting access reviews and monitoring for unusual activity, as well as evaluating the third-party apps you connect to Dropbox.

 While any file sharing platform can be used in a way that isn’t HIPAA-friendly, Dropbox does as much as possible to keep healthcare providers from violating the law.
 As long as they follow procedure and use the controls provided by Dropbox, they should have very little to worry about.

 Ultimately, Dropbox is one of the more secure file sharing and storage services available.
 The company takes security seriously, and it’s as good as or better than its competitors.
-Dropbox uses high-level encryption and provides the tools needed for healthcare organizations to comply with HIPAA.
+Dropbox uses high-level encryption and enables the tools needed for healthcare organizations to comply with HIPAA.

 If you’re ready to start using Dropbox, you’ll want to know more about its features and capabilities.
 The next chapter will cover what you can do with Dropbox: file sharing, storage, backup, and more.